niogram/niogram/docs/README.md

 ---

-### Hand-Coded Parser Development SupportDespite the existence of excellent parser generator tools,
+### Hand-Coded Parser Development Support

-hand-coded parsers are still being developed even for A-list languages such as Java.
+Despite the existence of excellent parser generator tools, hand-coded parsers are still being developed even for A-list languages such as Java.
 More often than not though the analysis data needed for hand coding is